vliz-be-opsci/demo-space-to-pages/README.md

 1) Write a short "About" bit of text here.

-2) Then delete all the text below here - that text is for you to read as you are creating the site, so you know how to do it
+2) Then delete all the text below here - that text is for you to read as you are creating the site, so you know how to do it.

 # React JS Landing Page Template